-The ICS8015 placement provides students with the opportunity to develop their knowledge and understanding of their chosen element of the art museum and gallery sector.
-This is substantially developed where students spend a year working and developing a deeper understanding and knowledge of the sector in an appropriate organization.
+The ICS8015 placement provides students with the opportunity to develop their knowledge and understanding of their chosen element of the museum sector.
+This is substantially developed in ICS8017 where students spend a year working and developing a deeper understanding and knowledge of the sector in an appropriate museum/organization.

-The ICS8099 dissertation provides students with the opportunity to develop a deeper knowledge and understanding of a particular aspect of the art museum and gallery sector and its relationship to theoretical aspects of the professions and disciplines.
+The ICS8099 dissertation provides students with the opportunity to develop a deeper knowledge and understanding of a particular aspect of the museum sector and its relationship to theoretical aspects of the professions and disciplines.

-The ICS8019 work-based project provides students with the opportunity to put their theoretical understanding gained during the taught part of the programme and through their individual research undertaken for their dissertations into practice in a work environment.
-After consultation with ICCHS staff and their placement host, students may, for example, concentrate on art history research, collections management, curation, exhibition design, or visitor services or they may choose to develop their knowledge across a selection of such areas.
+The ICS8017 work-based project provides students with the opportunity to put their theoretical understanding gained during the taught part of the programme and through their individual research undertaken for their dissertations into practice in a work environment.
+After consultation with ICCHS staff and their placement host, students may, for example, concentrate on collections management, curation, exhibition design, or visitor services or they may choose to develop their knowledge across a selection of such areas.

-The ICS8019 commentary relates this practical exercise to the theoretical basis of the professional discipline as explored in the first year of the programme.
+The ICS8017 commentary relates this practical exercise to the theoretical basis of the professional discipline as explored in the first year of the programme.